Kavehrafie/dissertation/chapters/chapter3.md

 A contemporaneous work, *Prophet* (1961, fig. @fig:t-prophet61) maintains the symmetrical structuring of *Poet* (fig. @fig:t-poet61b) while introducing distinctive symbolic alterations.
 The cage, previously located at the base, now occupies the figure’s chest, and a padlock replaces the faucet.
 The lock embodies the tension between prohibition and transgression, suggesting that constraints on desire may heighten erotic and emotional intensity.
 There is a sense in which Tanavoli’s petrified, locked sculptures articulate visual configurations of perpetual unfulfillment---or indeed, castration.
 As Tanavoli himself elucidates this tension: “Prophet was to me [a] figure who is self-censored, sexuality, they put a ban on it, they do not talk about it, they want to hide it. … The poet was a man of freedom who opposed the prophet.”[ Tanavoli in an interview with Fock.
 Cited in @fockIranischeModerneBildenden2011 p.
 106.]
 While these figures emerge as opposing archetypes in Tanavoli's oeuvre, their mutual entanglement occasionally results in their collapse into one another, evoking Lacanian *jouissance*—that painful experience of excessive pleasure.
 This symbolic dissolution might be read as poetic frustration manifesting in prophetic castration.
 Alternatively, Tanavoli's seemingly contradictory yet obsessive invocation of these beloved motifs reinforces a sense of compulsive repetition, perhaps functioning as a national allegory for Iran's modernization process itself, replete with its traumatic exhilaration and self-immolation.[For the notion of national allegory see @jamesonThirdWorldLiteratureEra1986]

+> [!todo]  incorporate
+The Name of Father and order
+“But while the prophet, like the poet was superiot to the rest of humanuty, he could not escape the yoke of obligation, and nothing symbolized such obligation better than the lock, which I would often hang from his body.”[ Parviz Tanavoli in Sherril ed *Works of Parviz Tanavoli*, vol 6.
+Poet.
+2014]
+>
+“The poet was a mean with all the freedom.
+Opposite the poet was the prophet, with all the restrictions, very religious and confined … The faucet for me is a symbol of freedom, You know, water in my country means everything.
+It means life, it means freedom … In Iran in a village in the desert, people walk miles to bring just one jug of water.
+Water means something, and that is why they have made many water places, publiv water places, for people to go and get water.
+And in these places you have to step down forty steps, deeps into the ground.
+And way down in the darkness you see a faucet.
+That faucet means everything, because it gives you the water.”[ Fock, 110–11.]

 In Tanavoli's art, handmade locks (see for example, fig @fig:lock) transcend their erotic symbolism as genital substitutes to epitomize the "outmoded," resisting mechanized commodification.
 To Tanavoli, these objects derive their power not from aesthetic or utilitarian merit but from their role as cultural talismans—embedded within networks of rituals, beliefs, and traditions.
 This significance manifests in devotional practices where supplicants attach locks to shrines, seeking divine intervention through a ritualistic contract with higher powers to resolve their earthly concerns.

 Captivated by these ingenious mechanisms, Tanavoli initiated a diverse collection—including locks and carpets—that transformed from casual acquisition to systematic documentation by the mid-1970s.
 This scholarly pursuit culminated in an exhibition *Locks from Iran: Pre-Islamic to Twentieth Century* (1976) at the Smithsonian Institution and The exhibition united Tanavoli's collection with notable specimens from Mashhad's Imam Reza Shrine Museum and the Museum of Ethnography in Tehran.